The Cross Keys was open between 1793 and 1922, when the pub closed the building was converted into a shop and is currently Fantis’ Friendly Fryer.

 In March 1889 the pub was sold to the Burton Brewery Company Co. for £950, the pub had been previously up for auction but was withdrawn while bidding was at £900.

-In 1920 when it’s license failed to be renewed the owners were granted £700 in compensation.
+In 1919 when it’s license failed to be renewed the owners were granted £700 in compensation.
 Shortly afterwards another party must have managed to get another license, as the pub remained open until 1922.

 Thomas Robinson (The Universal British Directory 1791)

-John Belcher (Parson and Bradshaw – Staffordshire Directory 1818)
+John Belcher (Staffordshire Advertiser 1817, Parson and Bradshaw – Staffordshire Directory 1818)